igniterealtime/openfire-restAPI-plugin/readme.md

 * Get overview of all or specific security audit logs
 * Get chat message history from a multi user chat room
 * Get clustering status of Openfire
+* Get overview of 'readiness' and 'liveness' state of Openfire

 ## Available REST API clients
 REST API clients are implementations of the REST API in a specific programming language.